-Jeffrey J. Kripal, J. Newton Rayzor Professor of Religious Studies, Rice University
+Jeffrey J. Kripal, Rice University

 is an eye-opening (perhaps one might be permitted to say “soulful”) collection of essays by disciplined researchers who seek to develop a credible conception of the spiritual nature of human beings.
 The authors are hard-nosed scientists and humanistic scholars who believe it is possible to reject the “old man in the sky pulling the strings” version of theism without embracing dispiriting contemporary versions of materialism.

 Richard A. Shweder, Harold Higgins Swift Distinguished Service Professor, Department of Comparative Human Development, University of Chicago

 Some of the philosophical problems that occupied William James longest and deepest, along with solutions he thought most promising, have literally been written out of history.
 This volume presents the first serious collective attempt since James’ death to revive his project.
 Its chapters are characterized by an intellectual ethos reminiscent of the ‘father’ of modern American psychology himself: sympathetic open-mindedness made fruitful through disciplined, calm and penetrating rigor.

 Andreas Sommer, junior research fellow in history and philosophy of science, Churchill College, University of Cambridge

 If you are personally content thinking of yourself as a meaningless byproduct of accidental chemical reactions, what I’ve called the Total Materialism view of reality, and think you’re superior for being so “scientific,” you don’t want to read this book, not that you can actually freely make a choice, because it will upset you and you’ll need some tranquilizing drugs to calm your agitated brain.
 But if you believe facts are more important than currently fashionable scient

 theories and wonder about the spiritual side of human nature, you will find this volume fascinating!